RenaudAbaj/RenaudAbaj.github.io/docs/switch.md

 [go back to create jp se account](README?id=next-step)

-# Create a Japanese Playstation Account
+# Creating a Japanese Nintendo account

-if you already have a japanese playstation account [go to the next step](ps4?id=ps4-setup)
+if you already have a japanese nintendo account [go to the next step](switch?id=switch-setup)

 do the thing

-# PS4 setup
+# Switch setup

 download